20klompr/xPro-V5/Hookup-Guide.md

 Calibrate output voltage
 TIP: You may need to fine tune the output to be exactly 10v:

-Send an M3 S1000 to the controller (1000 = default Grbl configuration, or send S=what you have set for $30 - Max spindle speed, RPM)
+Send an M3 S12000 to the controller (12000 = default Grbl configuration, or send S=what you have set for $30 - Max spindle speed, RPM)
-Measure the voltage between GND and the 0-10v Terminal Use a small flat head screwdriver to adjust the 0-10v Fine Tuning Adjustment until the output is exactly 10.0v This will ensure that command Spindle RPM is as close to the actual as possible
+Measure the voltage between GND and the 0-10v Terminal Use a small flat head screwdriver to adjust the 0-10v Fine Tuning Adjustment until the output is exactly 10.0v This will ensure that command Spindle RPM is as close to the actual as possible - M5 command turns the spindle output off

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/0-10v.jpg" width="800">